‹ Back to Insights

 Monitoring and Measuring for Better Process Management

-Once the surface quality and contact angle measurements are specified, and process control is in place, it’s critical to monitor production to ensure that surface quality is consistently maintained throughout the production process.
+Once the surface quality and contact angle measurements are specified and process control is in place, monitoring production to ensure that surface quality is consistently maintained throughout the production process is critical.
 This means establishing baselines at all relevant Critical Control Points (CCP) on the manufacturing line to eliminate other possible sources of error.
 Good process management also includes measuring incoming production materials for contact angle and surface quality in multiple locations to eliminate process weak spots and further reduce the risk of contamination.

 A key tool in maintaining a firm grip on process management and, specifically, how it relates to surface quality is the use of statistical process control (SPC).
 SPC is a method of quality control that employs statistical methods to monitor and control a process.
 This helps ensure that the process operates efficiently, producing more specification-conforming products with less waste (rework or scrap).